 NOTE: If you wait to submit a course petition during the application period, you jeopardize not being awarded points for that course or receiving a non-qualified notice due to being deficient in a prerequisite course.

-The next ATI TEAS Exams will be held on the following dates:
+The next ATI TEAS Exams will be held in person on campus (by reservation only) on the following date:

-Download the Saddleback College Nursing Program ATI Reservation Form
+Download the Saddleback Nursing Program ATI Reservation Form

 For more information regarding the ATI TEAS exam, please visit "ATI Testing".